FDA extends pregnancy warning for common pain relievers

-WASHINGTON (AP) — Pregnant women should avoid a group of common pain relievers including Advil and Aleve for the last four months of pregnancy, federal health officials said Thursday, expanding the warning from three months.
+WASHINGTON — Pregnant women should avoid a group of common pain relievers, including Advil and Aleve, for the last four months of pregnancy, federal health officials said Thursday, expanding the warning from three months.

-The Food and Drug Administration said the fever-and-pain-reducing drugs can cause a rare but serious complication that can harm the fetus.
-They can lead to kidney problems in the fetus that can result in low levels of amniotic fluid that fills the womb.
+The Food and Drug Administration said the fever- and pain-reducing drugs can cause a rare but serious complication that can harm the fetus.
+They can lead to kidney problems in the fetus that can result in low levels of amniotic fluid.

 The warning applies to a family of anti-inflammatory drugs that includes both over-the-counter ingredients like ibuprofen and prescription-strength drugs like Celebrex.
-The drugs are among the most widely taken medications in the U.S. and include hundreds of generic cold, flu and sleep aids that often combine multiple pharmaceutical ingredients.
+The pills and tablets are among the most widely taken medications in the U.S. and include hundreds of generic cold, flu and sleep aids that often combine multiple pharmaceutical ingredients.

-FDA labeling already warns that they should be avoided in the last three months of pregnancy due to the risk of other complications.
+FDA labeling already warns that they should be avoided in the last three months of pregnancy because of the risk of other complications.

 In one exception, the FDA said the new warning does not apply to low-dose aspirin when recommended by a doctor.